Walrus4990/Berlin_traffic_data/README.md

 aggregates the sensor data, stores it in a database, and surfaces it via an interactive dashboard and a downloadable Excel summary file.

-**What the data shows:** On one residential street converted to a Fahrradstraße in late 2024, cycling increased by 53 percent in absolute numbers after the conversion.
-Car traffic decreased by 3 percent.
-The cycling share of total traffic rose from 64 to 74 percent.

 ## Stack

 Hosted on a managed Kubernetes cluster provided by the CityLAB Data Hub